-This course will introduce various techniques for presenting dramatics in the elementary school, including building a play, creating simple scenic elements, and various forms of puppetry.
+This course will introduce various techniques for presenting dramatics in the K-12 classroom, including building a play, creating simple scenic elements, and various forms of improvisation.
+Participants will study the work of Viola Spolin.

 Prerequisites: None.

 Co-requisites: None.